 March 1, 1909 – The rancho period ends upon the death of Lucky Baldwin.

-March 30, 1909 – Dedication of the new Covina Union High School building at the northwest corner of Citrus and Puente.
+March 30, 1909 – Dedication of the new Covina Union High School building at the northwest corner of Citrus and Puente Street.

 1919 – The fourth and last Covina Grammar School is constructed at Citrus and San Bernardino.
-The old high school building is moved to the southwest corner of Second and School Streets, and is dedicated as the Covina Masonic Lodge that same year.
+The old high school building is moved to the southwest corner of Second Avenue and School Street, and is dedicated as the Covina Masonic Lodge that same year.

-Summer, 1922 – Graduate nurses Melisse Wittler and Lavinia Graham open the city's first hospital in the former Charles E. Bemis home at the northwest corner of Badillo and Second.
+Summer, 1922 – Graduate nurses Melisse Wittler and Lavinia Graham open the city's first hospital in the former Charles E. Bemis home at the northwest corner of Badillo and Second Avenue.
 Soon after, sister Mary Wittler joins the partnership.

 February 23, 1923 – The residents of West Covina vote in favor of incorporation.
 Two days later, it is officially declared a city by the County Board of Supervisors.

 1924 – Covina Hospital moves to a new facility at 275 West College Street.
-That same year, The Magan Clinic opens at 155 West College Street.
+That same year, The Magan Clinic (founded in 1919) opens at 155 West College Street.

-January 30, 1930 – Dedication of the new City Hall on East College Street.
+January 30, 1930 – Dedication of the new Covina City Hall on East College Street.

 1935 – Four-lane Garvey Boulevard (U.S. Highway 99) is completed through the eastern San Gabriel Valley and over Kellogg Hill to Pomona.

-May, 1939 – The new United States Post Office is opened at the southwest corner of College and Second.
+May, 1939 – The new United States Post Office is opened at the southwest corner of College Street and Second Avenue.

-1945-1946 – The "quick decline" virus begins spreading through the orange groves, killing thousands of trees.
-The devastating blight heralds the end of Covina's Era of Citrus.
+1945-1946 – The "quick decline" virus spreads through the orange groves, killing thousands of trees.
+The devastating blight heralds the beginning of the end of Covina's Era of Citrus.

 1945-1955 – High demand for new suburban housing after World War II results in a shifting of the local economy from agriculture to residential real estate and construction, ushering in Covina's second boom.